MisterBigThor/FIB_Q8/STR/PROJECTE/xInfo/STR - mini project by Victor Correal.md

 ## STR - mini project by Victor Correal

+## Project coordination

 ### Project Motivation

 The aim of this project is to build a Real Time Kernel to run in a Rasperry Pi 3 (in my case, Raspberry Pi 3 model B rev1.2).

 The kernel will be able to schedule tasks (with freeRTOS), work with serial line, GPIO's ports and to receive instructions through the Ethernet RJ45 connection.
 In *Sistemes Operatius 2* we built a similar operating system in C (with a few syscalls to allocate data, create threads), based in Linux kernel, for this reason I consider it would be affordable to implement this Real Time Kernel.